jerryjhird/dotfiles/README.md

 `$mod+SHIFT+0` // move window to workspace with custom name

+## Notifications

+these dotfiles currently use Mako for there notification daemon

+`Control+Space` to dismiss all notifications

 ## Wallpapers

 wallpapers are handled by a custom script wich allows you to place any wallpaper you want at anytime inside of the ~/Pictures/Wallpapers folder and cycle through them using a keybind